IBMStreams/streamsx.documentation/docs/4.1/java/java-op-dev-guide.markdown

 ###Custom Metric Example

 Below are steps to add a custom operator metric.
-In this example, we will try to create a metric that counts the number of characters the Java primitive oeprator `StringToCaps` has processed.
+In this example, we will try to create a metric that counts the number of characters the Java primitive operator `StringToCaps` has processed.

 1. Import the Metric library, com.ibm.streams.operator.Metrics: